mattjj/pyhsmm/README.md

 ```

 It might also help to look at the [travis file](https://raw.githubusercontent.com/mattjj/pyhsmm/master/.travis.yml) to
 see how to set up a working install from scratch.
+The last Python version this package has been tested with is Python 3.7.

 ## Running ##